givetoiowa/ct3.5/aws_migration/README.md

 ##Setting up WordPress
 - The WP site will sit on EC2 and reference a database on RDS
-- First set up your wordpress database, wp user, and grant priveleges in MySWL on your RDS server
+- First set up your wordpress database, wp user, and grant priveleges in MySQL on your RDS server
 - Next install wordpress on your EC2 server (here is a [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-on-centos-6--2) you can skip the steps for setting up the WP database since that should have already been done on the RDS instance)
-- **Important** In wp-config make sure to change localhost to the RDS Endpoint!
+- **Important**: In wp-config make sure to change localhost to the RDS Endpoint!
 This is how you connect EC2 and RDS (use the same database and user info you just set up in RDS for the config)

 ###Configure WP MultiSite
 - [Here is a tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-multiple-wordpress-sites-using-multisite) for multisite config